Background pattern

 1. What is Nebivolol Stada and what is it used for

-Nebivolol Stada contains nebivolol hydrochloride, a cardiovascular medication, belonging to the group of selective beta-blockers (with selective activity in the cardiovascular system).
-It prevents an increase in heart rate, and controls the force of heart pumping.
-It also exerts a vasodilatory action on blood vessels, which in turn contributes to lowering blood pressure.
+Nebivolol Stada contains nebivolol hydrochloride, a medication with cardiovascular action, belonging to the group of selective beta-blockers (with selective activity in the cardiovascular system).
+It prevents an increase in heart rate and controls the heart's pumping force.
+It also has a vasodilating effect on blood vessels, which in turn helps to lower blood pressure.

-Nebivolol Stada is also used for the treatment of chronic stable mild to moderate heart failure in patients 70 years of age or older, administered in combination with other medications.
+Nebivolol Stada is also used to treat mild to moderate chronic heart failure in patients aged 70 or older, in combination with other medications.

-2. What you need to know before starting to take Nebivolol Stada
+2. What you need to know before taking Nebivolol Stada

 Do not take Nebivolol Stada:

-• If you are allergic to the active ingredient or to any of the other components of this medication (listed in section 6).
+• If you are allergic to the active substance or to any of the other components of this medication (listed in section 6).

 • If you have one or more of the following conditions:

-• Very slow heart rate (less than 60 beats per minute) or irregular heart rhythm (sinus disease).
+• very slow heart rate (less than 60 beats per minute) or irregular heartbeat (sinoatrial disease).

-• Have recently suffered from heart failure or have worsened, cardiogenic shock, or are receiving intravenous treatment to help your heart work after suffering from acute heart failure.
+• you have recently suffered from heart failure or have worsened, or have had a shock caused by worsening of the same (cardiogenic shock), or are receiving intravenous treatment to help your heart work after suffering a circulatory collapse due to acute heart failure.

-• Phaeochromocytoma, a tumor located in the upper part of the kidneys (adrenal glands), not being treated.
+• pheochromocytoma, a tumor located in the upper part of the kidneys (adrenal glands), that is not being treated.

-• Metabolic disorders (characterized by metabolic acidosis), for example, diabetic ketoacidosis.
+• metabolic disorders (characterized by metabolic acidosis), such as diabetic ketoacidosis.

 Warnings and precautions